jadupl2/sadmin/README.md

 **Web interface to ease your work**

-- Use it to add, update and delete server in your server farm inventory.
+- Use it to [add](https://www.sadmin.ca/img/crud_create_server.png), update and delete server in your server farm inventory.
-- View performance graph of your servers up to two years in the past.
+- View [performance graph](https://www.sadmin.ca/img/sadm_nmon_rrd_update_cpu_graph.png) of your servers up to two years in the past.
-- If you want, you can automatically update your server O/S at the time and day you scheduled.
+- If you want, you can automatically [update your server O/S at the time and day you scheduled](https://www.sadmin.ca/img/sadm_osupdate_screen.png).
 - Have server configuration on hand, useful in case of a Disaster Recovery.
 - View your servers farm subnet utilization and [see what IP are free](https://www.sadmin.ca/img/web_network_page.png) to use.
-- View the status of all the scripts that run in your server farm.
+- View the [status of all your scripts](https://www.sadmin.ca/img/sadm_web_scripts_status.png) that run in your server farm.
   - View the log (*.log) and/or history file (*.rch) without having to go on each server to see them.
 - There's still a lot more to come.

 **Templates Scripts (Shell and Python)**